Footprints to Recovery

 • Experiential programming

-• Nutritional counseling and other wellness initiates
+• Nutritional counseling and other wellness initiatives

 • Recreational programming